descarteslabs/DL-COVID-19/scripts/README.md

 - If you choose to use the `--start_date` and `--end_date` flags, the date should be in ISO standard format (e.g YYYY-MM-DD ).

 - Plots become difficult to interpret if you compare too many AOIs.
 For that reason, we recommend limiting your comparisons to less than 20.

+## Dependencies

+We use [Poetry](https://python-poetry.org/) to manage dependencies.
+After [installing Poetry](https://python-poetry.org/docs/#installation) and cloning this repository, just run `poetry install && poetry shell` from within the repo.
+Poetry will create a virtual environment, install the necessary dependencies, and launch a sub-shell within that virtual environment.
+Then you can run the scripts as described above.